 This Dough Recipe Makes TWO pizzas

-While the dough we make will make two pizzas, we are only going to be making ONE pizza.
-We will wrap up the other dough ball and put it in the freezer for future use.
+While the dough we make will make two pizzas, I am only going to be making ONE pizza.
+Then, I wrap up the other dough ball and put it in the freezer for future use.
 While the dough ingredients will have listings for two pizzas, we will only be making one complete pizza.
 Each pizza will serve two people.

 Past Problems with Grilled Pizza

-One of the first things I tried to cook in my Weber, when I purchased it, was a traditional Neapolitan Margherita pizza.
-My Weber can get pretty hot.
+One of the first things I tried to cook in my Weber was a traditional Neapolitan Margherita pizza.
+A great thing about this model (Genesis III) is that it can get pretty hot.
 Much hotter than my oven can, so I was very excited to up my pizza game on my Weber.
 Unfortunately, I learned some lessons very fast.

 The big problem I found is that I could get my temps up really high, but only on the bottom.
 Even with barely any ingredients, I would end up with a burnt bottom and cheese that was still not melted on top.
 Now, there ARE solutions to this.
 There are several different kinds of attachments that a person can hook up to their kettle grill that provides more even radiant heat.
 There are also many DIY tricks I found that would involve a second pizza stone that stood on top of the pizza.